manorrock/parakeet/README.md

 # Manorrock Parakeet

-Manorrock Parakeet delivers you a light-weight YAML library that is 100% self-contained.
+Manorrock Parakeet delivers you with a light-weight YAML library that is 100% self-contained.
 It can be used to read and write YAML.

 ## Writing YAML